jalil-M/Opt-Project/README.md

 # EPFL Optimization for Machine Learning 2020
-## Optimizer's impact on the learning process for imbalanced data sets
+## Imbalanced data sets' impact on optimizers' learning process

 ### Description
 Optimizers are key parameters for efficient training on deep neural network.
 Current adaptive-learning-rate optimizers have significantly improved the optimization time of other widely spread fixed-learning-rate optimizers.
 For adaptive-learning-rate methods, an undesirably large variance in the early stages of training, due to the limited amount of training samples, might drive the model away from optimal solutions.